 - while visiting the Big Island, you can enjoy anything from sunny beaches to snow-powered craters, and experiment all the climates present on Earth, minus the two most extreme ones;

-- if you’re interested in visiting the Hawaii Volcano National Park, spend for a few days in Hilo; the park is only about an hour drive away
+- if you’re interested in visiting the Hawaii Volcano National Park, spend a few days in Hilo; the park is a relatively short drive away

 What to bring:

-- consider bringing only a monopod–it’s lightweight, easier to carry, and you have a better chance, in certain places, to be allowed using a monopod rather than a tripod
+- consider bringing only a monopod–it’s lightweight, easier to carry, and you have a better chance, in certain places, to be allowed to use a monopod rather than a tripod

 - photograph lava when there is still some daylight, and as the sun sets below the horizon line; if you want to include more of the scene, not just a close-up shot of the lava, try to photograph right before the sky becomes pitch dark (which can happen pretty fast)